 The Army says that the new ACFT will incorporate exercises that soldiers need on the battlefield, which revolve around gender-neutral and standards-based skills.

-The Occupational Physical Assessment Test (OPAT) is gender-neutral test that includes a standing long jump, a deadlift, an aerobic interval run, and a "seated power throw"—a gauge of upper-body strength and specifically loading ammunition.
+The Occupational Physical Assessment Test (OPAT) is a gender-neutral test that includes a standing long jump, a deadlift, an aerobic interval run, and a "seated power throw"—a gauge of upper-body strength and specifically loading ammunition.

 Other details about the test include the following:

 - Scoring for each event has yet to been determined, but unlike the APFT, plans call for one system for all ages and genders.

 - MOSs (Military Occupational Specialties) will be ranked in a three-tier system.
 Recruits with scores that fall short of Tier 1 (high-demand) in a given event won’t be eligible for specialties in that tier.

 - Recruits must meet the Tier 3 standards to join the Army.

 - Re-tests will be allowed with time frames and limits to the number of tests.

 - Like the physical fitness test, the OPAT can be administered individually or in a group setting.